-- 1) The primary goal of this rulemaking is to reconcile the rule with most of the statute changes from 2011, 2012, 2015, and 2017.
-This rulemaking will be adjusted to accommodate any potential changes to statute that may occur in 2024. - 2) Amendments that would improve outcomes relating to wetland replacement may also be considered. - 3) Additional changes identified during the rulemaking process that will improve the efficiency, effectiveness, and/or outcomes of the rule may also be considered.
+- 1) The primary goal of this rulemaking is to reconcile the rule with most of the statute changes from 2011, 2012, 2015, 2017, and 2024. - Amendments that would clarify requirements and procedures, update and modernize outdated rule provisions, improve wetland mitigation outcomes, and increase consistency with federal wetland regulations may also beconsidered. - 3) Additional changes identified during the rulemaking process that will improve the efficiency, effectiveness, and/or outcomes of the rule may also be considered.

-Not all statute changes from 2011-2017 will be addressed in this rulemaking.
+Not all statute changes from 2011-2024 will be addressed in this rulemaking.
 Some of the statute changes require additional program development work and will be addressed in a future rulemaking effort.
-For the current WCA rule and a complete list of 2011-2017 WCA-related statute changes, see the WCA Rulemaking page on the BWSR website at:
+For the current WCA rule and a complete list of 2011-2024 WCA-related statute changes, see the WCA Rulemaking page on the BWSR website at: